 DRAFTPLEX is proud to be featured as a selectable data option for the Fanspeak On the Clock Mock Draft Simulator.
 The pioneering online NFL Draft simulator, On the Clock lets you select your drafting team, number of rounds, big board, team needs, and more for an incredibly customizable and realistic NFL Draft simulation.
 The DRAFTPLEX big board for Fanspeak On the Clock subjectively ranks and stacks the top 300+ players in the upcoming draft class and is updated periodically throughout the draft process.

 As part of the NFL Draft process, analysts and evaluators must not only grade prospects based on their individual merits, but also rank prospects within their position groups to distinguish preference and determine where to stack similarly graded players on their overall board.
 The DRAFTPLEX Positional Rankings proceeds to rank all prospects with a round grade within their position groups and is updated periodically throughout the draft process.

 Team Needs Matrix

 The DRAFTPLEX Team Needs Matrix prioritizes the positional needs of all 32 NFL teams according to the three-day selection process.
-This involves a systematic review of rosters, depth charts, transactions, contract data, and other resources, along with personal impressions, to identify positions of consideration and project when they could be addressed.
+This involves a systematic review of rosters, depth charts, contract terms, transactions, and other available data, along with personal impressions, to identify positions of consideration for each team and project when they could be addressed in the upcoming draft.
 The DRAFTPLEX Team Needs Matrix is updated periodically throughout the draft process.

 WAR ROOM BOARD